garethjmsaunders/digital-code-style-guide/t4-names.md

 * MUST use only A-Z, a-z, 0-9, spaces or hyphens.
 * MUST NOT end with a full-stop.
 * MAY use abbreviations only if these are well known.

+Note that the default 'Name' element is required and cannot be deleted.
+T4 uses this as a user-friendly filename within the T4 admin interface.
+This MUST NOT be output onto the HTML page, see 4.4 below.

 #### 4.2.2 Element descriptions